-AEA continued consultation with the utilities and local municipalities and further stakeholder involvement through the AKEVWG to identify how the funds could be used to the benefit of current EV owners as well as promote future EV adoption.
-Lack of EVSE, creating range anxiety, was identified as a significant impediment to EV adoption.
-Most daily activities require close range driving that can be provided for by charging at home or potentially “topping off” at level 2 charging sites at destinations such as workplaces, shopping centers, restaurants, etc. But long range driving requires charging at locations other than home, and most conveniently by direct current fast chargers, which can charge a battery to 80 percent in 20-45 minutes, rather than Level 2 chargers, which can require several hours.
+AEA continued consultation with the utilities and local municipalities and further stakeholder involvement through the AKEVWG to identify how the funds could be used to the benefit of EV owners as well as promote future EV adoption.
+Lack of EVSE, which created range anxiety, was identified as a significant impediment to EV adoption.
+Most daily activities require close range driving that can be provided for by charging at home or potentially “topping off” at Level 2 charging sites at destinations such as workplaces, shopping centers, restaurants, etc. But long range driving requires charging at locations other than home, and most conveniently by direct current fast chargers, which can charge a battery to 80 percent in 20-45 minutes, rather than Level 2 chargers, which can require several hours.

 If you have questions about the EV Fast-Charging Network, please contact via email at electricvehicles@akenergyauthority.org.